 New York’s irrational war on natural gas continues in this vilification of peaking power plants.
 I do not dispute that there is a New York City peaker problem where old, inefficient combustion turbines designed to provide peak power are being used to provide critically needed power when needed most.
 In order to force their replacement the New York State Department of Environmental Conservation (DEC_promulgated new limits for the simple cycle turbines such that they will be required to install controls or shut down.
 They should be replaced and probably should have been replaced long ago so the question is why hasn’t this happened.

 In my opinion the continued operation of the old simple cycle turbines in New York City is the result of New York’s de-regulated market place.
-I am absolutely sure that in a regulated environment the responsible utility would have made a case to the Department of Public Service that replacement with cleaner, more efficient generation was needed, the Department would have agreed and after it was approved the utility would have been guaranteed a reasonable return on their investment.
+I am absolutely sure that in a regulated environment the responsible utility would have made a case to the Department of Public Service that replacement with cleaner, more efficient generation was needed, the Department would have agreed and after it was approved the utility would have built the replacements units and been guaranteed a reasonable return on their investment.
 However, in the de-regulated market there wasn’t a strong enough financial incentive to replace the old units.
 Before I retired in 2010, I worked on two separate permit applications for new, efficient, and cleaner replacement power for one set of the old combustion turbines.
 In both instances the permits were approved but the replacements were never built, apparently because the company decided that the business case was not strong enough to warrant the investment.

 The claims that peaking power plants are dangers to neighboring environmental justice communities are based on emotion.
 In the evaluation I did of the PSE analysis and the PEAK Coalition report, I found that the alleged impacts of the existing peaking power plants over-estimates impact on local communities relative to other sources.
 The existing simple cycle peaking turbines in New York City are old, inefficient and much dirtier than a new facility and clearly should be replaced.
 However, they reliably produce affordable power when needed most.
 In order to maintain that affordability and reliability I think it is best to rely on a proven solution such as the proposed Gowanus re-powering project.
 The solar plus energy storage approach advocated by PSE and the PEAK Coalition will likely increase costs significantly if it works.
 I cannot over-emphasize the fact that it may not work because solar and energy storage is not a proven technology on the scale necessary to provide New York City’s peaking power requirements.
 Sadly in the rush to prove politically correct credentials this unproven technology may be chosen despite the risks to power reliability.